gradus/klop/Readme.md

 ##Klop

-demo app running on node
+This is a demo app running on node

 npm install meryl

-npm install connect

 npm install underscore